Urgent

 the trial court found to have been proven is that Ndabazinengi Shava

-purchased a Bentley Continental motor vehicle, registration number
+purchased a Bentley Continental motor vehicle registration number AVO

 Firmly